Tinfoil Hat Linux: Applications

-An advantage of THL is that it can be used on virtually any modern PC using the x86 processor architecture.
+THL can be used on most modern PCs using the x86 processor architecture.
 For example, one might install it on a computer that is kept in a locked room, not connected to any network, and used only for cryptographically signing keys.
 It is fairly easy to create the Tinfoil Hat booting floppy with Microsoft Windows.
-Verifying the checksum can be more tricky.
-The text of the documentation is salted with just a few jokes, which reinforces their humor by the stark contrast with the serious and paranoiac tone of the surrounding text- the very name pokes fun at itself, as Tinfoil Hats are commonly ascribed to paranoiacs as a method of protecting oneself from mind-control waves.
+Verifying the checksum can pose a greater challenge.
+The text of the documentation is salted with a few jokes, the humor working in stark contrast to the serious and paranoiac tone of the surrounding text.
+The very name of the distribution pokes fun at itself, as Tinfoil Hats are commonly ascribed to paranoiacs as a method of protecting oneself from mind-control waves.

-Tinfoil Hat Linux requires one to work in a text-only environment in Linux, i.e. starting straight off with a Bourne shell and the editor vi, not a graphical user interface.
-It uses BusyBox instead of the normal util-linux, the GNU coreutils (formerly known as fileutils, shellutils and textutils) and other common Unix tools.
+Tinfoil Hat Linux requires one to work in a text-only environment in Linux, electing to start users with a Bourne shell, the text editor vi, and with no graphical user interface.
+It uses BusyBox instead of the normal Util-Linux, the GNU Core Utilities (formerly known as FileUtils, ShellUtils, and TextUtils), and other common Unix tools.
 Tinfoil Hat also offers the GNU nano text editor.